Tough Couple Challenge: Do You Take On Too Much Responsibility?

 But what’s likely to happen when we ask guarded, defensive partners to share their innermost thoughts?

-Most likely, our bid for openness will be met with even more resistance, leading us away from where we’re hoping to be.
+Usually, our bid for openness will be met with even more resistance, leading us away from where we’re hoping to be.

 When defensiveness is a life script

 Not all intimate partners have built rocky walls around their hearts, but quite a few have.
 These are people living with acute or complex trauma that makes it nearly impossible for them to trust anyone.
-They don’t relate well to others, and the process of therapy may make them feel handled, controlled and manipulated.
+They don’t relate well to others, and the process of therapy may make them feel handled, controlled, and manipulated.

 Given their past experiences, it’s no surprise that these individuals will do almost anything to feel safe.
 But what they’ve sacrificed in the bargain for safety is the opportunity to learn, grow, and change.